DevOpsTool/EcolibriumDevOpsTest/README.md

 ``Edit **terraform.tfvars** and set your correct IP address so that you and only you can ssh into the ec2 instance``

-Next, build the web server from within the web-server directory by:
+Next, build the web server from within the EcolibriumDevOpsTest directory by:

 ``terraform init``